Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 ## Further Reading

-The following resources provide additional background.
+The following resources provide additional background, and as papers to select from to read for class.
+Other papers can be selected as well. * indicates critical papers that should be read in each course.

 > Paradis, E. (2011) Analysis of Phylogenetics and Evolution with R.
 [Springer](http://www.springer.com/life+sciences/evolutionary+%26+developmental+biology/book/978-0-387-32914-7)